Pascal-So/peg-solitaire/report/paper.typ

 When playing without any clear strategy, the player will often get stuck in a dead end where no more moves are available, for example when the remaining pegs are spread out across the board such that no two of them are directly adjacent anymore.

-== State Space

-An analysis of the state space can be done by simply enumeriating all possible board positions and accumulating whatever statistics we are interested in.

-It turns out that only around 2% of all positions are solvable, i.e., have a path to the end position.
-However, the majority of those unsolvable positions are not reachable from the start position.
-Similarly, there are some positions that cannot be reached from the start, but that could still be solved if we were to manually set up the board to one of these positions before the game. @fig:statespace shows an overview of the relations between these sets.

-#figure(
-  caption: "Overview of the state space, comparing the number of solvable positions to the total number of positions.", ) <fig:statespace>

 #figure(
   placement: top,
   caption: "A typical progression in the game.
 The start position has every hole except for the central hole occupied.
 Every move removes one single peg, until we're left with only the central hole occupied in the end position.",